Arc-blroth/AIslandBase/README.md

 # AIslandBase

 A codebase for sprite-based programming, built on Swing from Java.
+Based on the [Scratch](https://github.com/LLK/) programming language.

 Currently in Alpha, so expect lots of bugs and glitchy repainting.